bolt/docs/source/installation.md

 another setting is better.
 If you wish to know for sure, ask your hosting provider.

 That's all!
-After you've done this, skip to the section [Setting up Bolt ](#setting-up-bolt).
+After you've done this, skip to the section [Setting up Bolt](#setting-up-bolt).
 Alternatively, if this didn't work because your server doesn't have `curl`, use `wget` instead.

 ### Option 2: The traditional way, using (S)FTP.